 After graduation, he hopes to work on Capitol Hill.
 He's always willing to talk anything sports, politics, faith, food, or where any of those collide.

 Anamay is a senior studying Political Science and Neuroscience.
 Naturally, his interests lie at the intersection of Politics and Psychology – the way in which voters make decisions, the influence of journalism in shaping narratives and the impact of social networking on political engagement.
 He interned at Matter.vc in San Francisco last summer and recently returned to Chapel Hill after studying abroad last semester at Oxford University.

 He’s known for his questionable one-liners, love for cooking and British accent.

 Parker is a senior economics and political science double major from Richmond, Virginia.
 Parker recently returned from a semester in London, where he took classes and worked at a market research firm providing insights on British politics.

 Aside from running the Carolina Political Review, Parker is also on the Editorial Board of The Daily Tar Heel.
 He hopes to pursue a career in political consulting after graduating this spring.

 Director of the Fellows Program

-Patrick is a sophomore double majoring in Political Science and Spanish Linguistics with an interest in urban development and municipal administration.
+Patrick is a junior double majoring in Political Science and Spanish Linguistics with an interest in urban development and municipal administration.
 He has found the Fellows program to be an exciting opportunity to facilitate productive conversations between students and public officials as a way to establish a connection to and investment in politics and government.